Ag Technology & The Law: Advancing American Agriculture

 5:30 – 7:00 — Reception at Old Statehouse Museum

-Light food and beer & wine; people can meet and go out to dinner afterwards.
+Light food and beer & wine; attendees can meet before visiting downtown Little Rock.

 Wednesday, August 15